amalag-19/GeoNet_App/README.md

    3) Top panel:
       (a) Additional parameters: Hover over the tab “Select the Threshold Flow Distances and Sampling Date Range” in the top panel.
 Click on the ‘+’ to expand the box as shown in the following figure –

          <img width="547" alt="image" src="https://github.com/amalag-19/GeoNet_App/assets/10363788/a1c0e4ab-8313-4eca-bb53-d9955ff0ee8d">

       (b) After the box is expanded, you can select the threshold flow distances and sampling date ranges as shown in the following figure.

          <img width="550" alt="image" src="https://github.com/amalag-19/GeoNet_App/assets/10363788/e4b0cafa-341b-4a13-a77e-2b40fdf97a6d">

          (i) Threshold Flow Distances in km: These parameters allow you to aggregate the sampling locations of Chloride only up to a certain distance in km from the spill location going along the river flow.
 The selected sampling locations are shown as green and red discs on the interactive map.
             - Upstream/Unaffected: This slider allows you to change the upper bound of the distance of Upstream/Unaffected sampling locations from the spill location along the river flow.
 The pre-set value is 10 km.
             - Downstream: This slider allows you to change both the lower and upper bounds of the distance of Downstream sampling locations from the spill location along the river flow.
 These are pre-set to 0 km and 50 km.
-This covers all observations upto 50 km downstream to the
+This covers all observations upto 50 km downstream to the spill.
+Set the range as 10 km - 50 km to consider only those locations that are far from the spill location.
+You may observe that the red discs nearest to the black disc disappear from the plot.
+If you click on the black disc again, you will observe that the average concentration downstream is now 8179.63 ppb.
+The t-test and Wilcoxon test pvalues are still 0.
+This suggests that the polluting event significantly affects the downstream concentrations even in waters far away from the polluting location.
+         (ii) Sampling Date Range: These parameters allow you to aggregate the sampling concentrations of Chloride only within a certain time period.
+Considering the downstream observations just after the spill and otherwise may help us to differentiate between natural causes of increase in concentrations and the spill effect.